More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Comparing Biological and Artificial Computation

 The evolution of AI is much shorter than that of NI but better documented.
 Cybernetics was founded in the era following World War II; it \ guided researchers in diverse areas from neuroscience to control systems and laid the foundations for what would be defined as ``artificial intelligence'' in the 1955 Dartmouth workshop~\parencite{wiener1948cybernetics, mccarthy_proposal_2006}.
 In the following years, fundamental aspects of modern connectionist architectures were established, such as multilayer neural networks (1958) and backpropagation (1976)~\parencite{rosenblatt_perceptron_1958, linnainmaa_taylor_1976}.
 However, only with the advent of large parallel computers and datasets did training these networks become practical.
 The rise of computing and the end of Dennard scaling in the early 2000s created unique economic conditions for new combinations of hardware and software to emerge, and a winning ticket for this ``hardware lottery'' was the newly found combination of parallel GPUs and neural networks; the current generation of AI research was spurred by this discovery~\parencite{thompson_economic_2017, hooker_hardware_2021, krizhevsky_imagenet_2012}.

 These early research successes in computer vision and other applications broadened interest in neural networks as a means toward general AI applications, and numerous architectures, modules, meta-learning methods, and software tools were developed (Figure \ref{fig:systems}) ~\parencite{ren_comprehensive_2022, paszke_pytorch_2019}.
 Subsequent advances such as transformers, diffusion networks, and vector databases enabled commercially relevant AI skills such as text-to-image generation, video synthesis, text summarization, and document retrieval (Section \ref{sec_modules}) ~\parencite{rombach_high-resolution_2021, li_survey_2022, brooks_video_2024, dubey_llama_2024}.
 These led to the situation observed today, where AI applications enabled by neural networks are highly valued and commercially relevant tools~\parencite{WSJ_2025_AI_revolution, fitch_nvidia_2024, smith_ai_2024}.
+However, these successes remain highly dependent on NI to label datasets, mark undesirable behaviors, and train AI models into agents through reinforcement learning with human feedback (RLHF) \parencite{bai_training_2022}.

 The decade-long journey from the initial successes of computer vision to wide-scale adoption of chat agents took place using primarily large-scale computing resources, spurring major investments in data centers and even power generation~\parencite{reuters_microsoft_openai_2024, patel2024multidatacenter, hiller_microsoft_2023}.
 Rather than being constrained by the relatively small amounts of information and power easily available at one point in space and time, AI's development was massively accelerated by enormous amounts of energy and information available in datacenters.
 Rather than evolving under the constraints of a natural environment, the scale-up of computational resources, power, and information has potentially enabled AI to scale farther and faster than many experts predicted~\parencite{grace_thousands_2024}.
-However, this has led to the observed disparity between AI and NI in action rates and learning costs (Section \ref{sec_environmental}).
-Even the scale-up of AI systems over previous years may encounter other limits, such as amount of available data, power, infrastructure, or undiscovered algorithmic hurdles~\parencite{epoch2024trainingcomputeoffrontieraimodelsgrowsby45xperyear, villalobos_will_2024, balaraman2025transformer}.
+However, even given this massive scale-up of AI systems over previous years, encounter other limits, such as amount of available data, power, infrastructure, or undiscovered algorithmic hurdles are being encountered~\parencite{epoch2024trainingcomputeoffrontieraimodelsgrowsby45xperyear, villalobos_will_2024, balaraman2025transformer}.
+Future progress in addressing the shortcomings of current AI models or addressing niches in which they remain inapplicable may not be solved through a continued scale-up.